benazarenko/MarkerPack/README.md

 Here you see the required nbt fields stored in the `data`.
-You can stay close to your marker and run `data modify entity @n[type=marker] data.r set value 5` or if, you use Axiom, just rightclick the marker and copy-paste all the values in the editor.
+You can stay close to your marker and run `data modify entity @n[type=marker] data.r set value 5` or, if you use Axiom, just rightclick the marker and copy-paste all the values in the editor.

 Next we have to set type of our marker and enable it.
 To do this, just add `trigger` and `enable` tags with `tag` command `tag @n[type=marker] trigger`